SauJyu0225/Getting-Started-with-Python/README.md

    (1) Vocabulary/Words: Variables and Reserved words
    (2) Sentence structure: valid syntax patterns
-   (3) Story structure: constructing a prigram for a purpose
+   (3) Story structure: constructing a program for a purpose

 2. Reserved words
 You cannot use **reserved words** as variable names/identifiers.